Skip to Main Content

 Afternoon:

 Free time.
-Take this opportunity for personal independent exploration to see and do what interests you most.
-Please refer to the list of Free Time Opportunities in the attachments.
-The Group Leader will be happy to offer other suggestions as well.
+This period of time has been set aside for your personal independent exploration to see and do what interests you most.
+Please refer to the list of Free Time Suggestions.
+Please note that the period scheduled for free time is subject to change depending on local circumstances and opportunities for independent exploration.

 Dinner: